Download the AR 670-1 App

 A: To give the appearance that Our Army is moving forward and not backwards.

 124. What does each service stripe represent on the uniform represent?

-A: denote an award authorized for acts of heroism involving conflict with an armed enemy
+A: it denotes an award authorized for acts of heroism involving conflict with an armed enemy.

-A: denotes participation in a combat parachute jump, combat glider landing, or an amphibious assault landing while assigned or attached as a member of an organized force carrying out an assigned tactical mission
+A: denotes participation in a combat parachute jump, combat glider landing, or an amphibious assault landing.

 WARNING!!!
 Do Not Copy or distribute these Questions they are Copyright Protected!!

 Do Not Put questions on any Flashcard Website, Application etc.. those Sites will NOT update them and they do not devleop the materials.